Welcome to today's edition of the Rush 24-7 podcast.

 That's why voters didn't elect the Senate in the founding of the country.

-It was well understood by the founders that it'd be a bunch of ne'er do wells or people didn't care, people would rather watch the Grammys than learn about what's going on in the country.
+People would rather watch the Grammys than learn about what's going on in the country.

-You watch the Grammys last night.
+You watched the Grammys last night.

 Catherine watched the Grammys last night.

-I never need I never seen a uh so many awards.
+I've never seen so many awards.

-But the bottom line is for those that pay attention, we actually want to increase that number, and we want to increase the number of them who are informed.
+But the bottom line is, for those that pay attention, we actually want to increase that number, and we want to increase the number of them who are informed.

 Messianic.